open-telemetry/opentelemetry-go/example/otel-collector/README.md

 # OpenTelemetry Collector Traces Example

-This example illustrates how to export traces from the otel-go sdk to the Open Telemetry Collector, and from there to a Jaeger instance.
+This example illustrates how to export traces from the OpenTelemetry-Go SDK to the OpenTelemetry Collector, and from there to a Jaeger instance.
 The complete flow is:

 `otel-collector-demo -> otel-collector -> Jaeger`